JeremiahMcode/IT-Technical-Support-Ticket-Analysis-Using-MYSQL-Workbench-8.0/README.md

 Faster ticket resolution is generally associated with higher customer satisfaction scores

-Files in This Repository
+**Files in This Repository**

-File Name	Description
+IT Help Desk Ticket Analysis (Raw IT help desk ticket data)

-Technical Support Dataset.csv	Raw IT help desk ticket data Support ticket SQL code.txt	SQL queries used for all analyses IT Support Ticket Analysis Document.docx	Written report summarizing findings, insights, and recommendations About SQL
+Technical Support Dataset.csv (SQL queries used for all analyses)

+Support ticket SQL code.txt (Written report summarizing findings, insights, and recommendations)

+**About SQL**

 SQL (Structured Query Language) is used to interact with relational databases and perform data analysis tasks such as: